Welcome to the Year 6 Class Page

 This term, we will be reading 'The Hunger Games' by Suzanne Collins.
 We will be investigating the theme of dystopia and will also be exploring the characters and the setting.
 We will also be writing newspaper reports based on events from 'The Hunger Games'.

 Although the children are in the Upper Juniors, it is vitally important for them to continue to read every day at home (ideally 15 minutes or more).
-The children need to be building up their stamina in preparation for the SATs as they do require a large quantity of reading to be completed in a short space of time.
+The children need to be building up their stamina in preparation for the expectations of secondary school.
 Discussing the content of the books is very important and taking a short time to talk about their books will help in many ways to improve comprehension and enjoyment of the texts.
 They will take part in weekly guided reading sessions in school but your child should still be reading at home.

 Your child should be reading their colour banded book at least 3 times per week at home and recording the dates they have read.
 Children who are free readers must also be reading at least 3 times per week at home and are welcome to borrow books from the classroom but these must be returned as soon as they are finished.
 Please could you ensure an adult signs the reading record every time your child has read at home.
 If your child is not bringing home a book each night, please remind them that this forms part of their homework commitment and let us know so that we can address the problem as soon as possible.